 Research project: Semesters 1 and 2 (45 credits)

 Please note that all modules are subject to change.

 An intercalated degree will broaden your studies as you gain an additional qualification.

 It will also:

 You’ll learn through a combination of lectures, seminars and workshops, directed reading and practical/clinical sessions.
 The department has a dedicated teaching space with modules delivered using a hybrid learning approach, designed so there is the option to deliver all content remotely should circumstances require.
-This mixed mode education includes asynchronous and synchronous activities with intensive weeks of teaching (offered face-to-face and/or online) for all taught modules.
+This mixed mode of education includes asynchronous and synchronous activities with intensive weeks of face-to-face teaching for all taught modules.

-You'll receive approximately 30 contact hours per module, with additional learning support through online and face to face peer and tutor contact.
+You will receive 30 contact hours per module, with additional learning support through online and face to face peer and tutor contact.
 For every hour spent in class, you'll complete a further two to three hours of independent study.

-Assessment includes several methods, including: coursework, written examinations, case studies, your dissertation, presentations, your research project, literature reviewing and an oral exam (viva).
+Assessment methods, include coursework, written examinations, case studies, presentations, group assessments, and your research project.

 The School offers excellent on-campus resources to aid your studies, including: